owenthereal/blog/posts/git/_posts/2011-03-23-git-up-perforce-with-git-p4.markdown

 However, the case that I run into frequently is where there is a corporate standard for a deficient VCS, but the team wish to work efficiently by using a more powerful VCS.
 In that case, there are many successful stories of using [multiple VCS][13]: DVCS for local version control and committing to a shared centralized VCS with a DVCS-to-VCS bridge.

-Git is particularly good at this aspect which provides tons of [bridges][1] to other VCS (That's another good reason for preferring git over mercurial :-)).
+Git is particularly good at this aspect which provides tons of [bridges][1] to other VCS (That's another good reason for preferring Git over Mercurial :-)).
 Lately I have been using the [git-p4][2] bridge to synchronize codes between a centralized Perforce repository and a local Git repository.
 Here is a tutorial on how to set this up.

 <div class="center" markdown="1">
 	![git-p4 bridge](http://idisk.me.com/jingweno/Public/Pictures/Skitch/git-p4-20110323-172404.jpg)